Mandeville Films

 Mandeville Films is an American film production company headquartered in Burbank, California.
-Founded in 1995 by film producer David Hoberman, the company re-formed as Mandeville Films and Television in 2002 after a short hiatus for three years, with Hoberman and Todd Lieberman as partners and co-owners.
+The company was founded in 1995 by David Hoberman.
+After a three year hiatus, the company re-formed as Mandeville Films and Television in 2002; Hoberman and Lieberman were partners and co-owners.

 History

 Film executive David Hoberman founded Mandeville Films in January 1995 as he exited Walt Disney Studios with a five-year, multi-picture production deal.

-In 1999, Hoberman hired Ashok Amritraj, who was an employee of Franchise Pictures, joined the company, renaming it to Hyde Park Entertainment, which will be a film financer and producer.
-The Hyde Park company will split deals with Walt Disney Studios and Metro-Goldwyn-Mayer.
+In 1999, Todd Lieberman became studio partner and as president.
+A week later, Hoberman and its employees both left Mandeville to form a self-financing outfit, Hyde Park Entertainment, with Ashok Amritraj (former founder of Franchise Pictures), with split deals at the Walt Disney Studios and Metro-Goldwyn-Mayer (MGM) as the company initially went inactive.

 In 2002, Amritaj and Hoberman split their ties, and Hoberman himself reformed Mandeville Films with an exclusive five-year contract with Walt Disney Studios.
 Hoberman brought along fellow producer Todd Lieberman as a partner, who worked with Hoberman when he was senior vice president for international finance at Hyde Park Entertainment.

-When Mandeville Films returned to the studios, it was scheduled to produce 2 movies each for Touchstone and MGM: Walking Tall, Raising Helen, The Last Shot, and Beauty Shop.
+When Mandeville Films returned to the studios, it was scheduled to produce two films each for Touchstone and MGM: Walking Tall, Raising Helen, The Last Shot, and Beauty Shop.
 The studio itself went back to Disney in 2006 to co-produce Eight Below and The Shaggy Dog back-to-back.

-Mandeville Films has an ongoing partnership with ABC, they renewed their contracts in July 2015, for two more years.
+Mandeville Films has an ongoing partnership with ABC; they renewed their contracts in July 2015 for two more years.

 In May 2018, Mandeville Films ended its partnership with Disney to sign with Universal Pictures for a "first-look production agreement".
+In 2022, Todd Lieberman split off their ties from the production company.
+The group was later reformed as Hobie Films with a deal with Lionsgate on February 21, 2023.